 “If the questions you have prepared aren’t working, it’s totally fine to go ‘off script’ and let them lead the conversation for a while if that helps,” Hashagen says.
 “If you’re working on a personal/family project, another thing that can help is photos: It’s amazing how going through old photos can get people to open up.”

 When you’re interviewing your client, or simply chatting over the phone, pay close attention to their words.
 Are there idioms they use often (even if they use them incorrectly)?
 Do they have a strong vocabulary?
 Are there little fixations they seem to come back to?
 Do you notice particular regional affectations?
 Embrace their signature phrases – especially the ones you don’t actually use yourself – and make sure to find places for them in the manuscript.

 “Even if they repeat themselves, or use filler words, or start and stop and go off on tangents, I try to capture it all because that’s where you can really figure out makes them sound like them,” Hashagen says.
 “Do they have certain expressions they use all the time?
 Certain speech patterns unique to them?”

 It’s really hard to be an active listener when you’re furiously scribbling notes, though.
 Make it easier on yourself, and record everything!

-You can’t anticipate when your client will spew a pearl of wisdom or utter the catch phrase that will tie their story together.
+You can’t anticipate when your client will share a pearl of wisdom or utter the catchphrase that will tie their story together.
 To capture their exact words, be sure you record every conversation with them.
 (But ALWAYS, ALWAYS let them know you are recording.)

 Robinson has a process to, literally, capture her client’s voice.
 She records all of their encounters, then listens to those interviews and transcribes them before writing an outline.